patdx/ccl/README.md

 ### Claude Binary Path

-If you installed Claude CLI via an alias (e.g., `alias claude="/home/user/.claude/local/claude"`), you'll need to specify the binary path in your config:
+If you installed the Claude CLI in a non-standard location or via an alias, specify the binary path in your config:

 ```json
 {